-- An energy efficient prediction methodology (IRON-MAN) which integrates predictions of previous frames of a video to predict the current frame and hence analyze the video without using motion features. - A new metric named Energy Consumption per Training Image (ECTI), which will enable the choice of suitable CNN model for real-world applications on embedded devices keeping energy-efficiency in mind. - 3) Validation of the proposed approach on a real hardware platform, the Odroid-XU4 [29]. - Comparative study of energy consumption using ECTI metric and temporal thermal gradient on the device while
+- 1) An energy efficient prediction methodology (IRON-MAN) which integrates predictions of previous frames of a video to predict the current frame and hence analyze the video without using motion features. - A new metric named Energy Consumption per Training Image (ECTI), which will enable the choice of suitable CNN model for real-world applications on embedded devices keeping energy-efficiency in mind. - 3) Validation of the proposed approach on a real hardware platform, the Odroid-XU4 [29]. - 4) Comparative study of energy consumption using ECT1 metric and temporal thermal gradient on the device while

-&lt;sup>1Ground truth of the image frame in this case is the information gained through empirical evidence as opposed to the inference made by the CNN model training the model on the device and off the device.
+1Ground truth of the image frame in this case is the information gained through empirical evidence as opposed to the inference made by the CNN model.

-&lt;sup>2Here, overall analysis of video means the analysis of the video as a whole as opposed to the analysis of each image frame of the video.
+2Here, overall analysis of video means the analysis of the video as a whole as opposed to the analysis of each image frame of the video.

-&lt;sup>3Scene is a place where a human being could navigate or can act within.
+3Scene is a place where a human being could navigate or can act within.